 5.B.3 For Emission Points AA-020 through AA-025, the permittee shall keep records of the fuel supplier certifications for the low sulfur diesel fuel to demonstrate compliance with the fuel sulfur content limitations.
 The fuel supplier certification for each shipment shall contain the name of the fuel supplier, the sulfur content or maximum sulfur content of the fuel, and a statement from the fuel supplier that the fuel complies with the specifications under the definition of distillate oil as defined in 40 CFR 60.41c.
-These records shall be maintained onsite for a period of five (5) years following the date of such record or as long as the fuel is kept on site, whichever is longer.
+These records shall be maintained on site for a period of five (5) years following the date of such record or as long as the fuel is kept on site, whichever is longer.

-(Ref.: 40 CFR 60.44c(h), and 60.48c(f), (g)(3), and (i), Subpart Dc and 11 Miss.
+(Ref.: 40 CFR 60.44c(h) and 60.48c(f), (g)(3), and (i), Subpart Dc and 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(a).)
+2, R. 6.3.A(3)(a)(3).)

-- 5.B.4 For Emission Points AA-020 through AA-025, the permittee shall demonstrate compliance with the opacity limit by completing a Visible Emissions Evaluation (VEE) per EPA Reference Method 9 from 40 CFR 60, Appendix A while burning low sulfur diesel fuel once per year (not to exceed 13 months from the previous VEE).
-If low sulfur diesel fuel is not burned for at least three (3) consecutive hours in any given year (12-month period), the requirement to conduct a VEE is waived.
-For each VEE conducted, the permittee shall keep records of the following information: - (a) Dates and time intervals of all opacity observation periods; - (b) Name, affiliation, and copy of current visible emission reading certification for each visible emission observer participating in the performance test; and - (c) Copies of all visible emission observer opacity field data sheets.
+- 5.B.4 For Emission Points AA-020 through AA-025, the permittee shall demonstrate compliance with the opacity limit by completing a Visible Emissions Evaluation (VEE) per EPA Reference Method 9 from 40 CFR 60, Appendix A while burning low sulfur diesel fuel once per year.
+If low sulfur diesel fuel is not burned for at least three (3) consecutive hours in a given year, the requirement to conduct a VEE is waived.
+For each VEE conducted, the permittee shall keep records of the following information: - (a) Dates and time intervals of all opacity observation periods; - (b) Name, affiliation, and copy of current visible emission reading certification for each visible emission observer participating in the performance test; and

+(c) Copies of all visible emission observer opacity field data sheets;